chwebster/times-tables/README.md

 If you are learning Python you might like to try playing around with this program.
 You could come up with some different encouraging phrases or make a version that only sets questions from a limited set of tables, e.g. 2 to 5.

+I built in some basic error handling, so the program will not crash if you hit the wrong key by mistake or swear at it.

 Have fun!